-7. What differences there are in the use of products manufactured in steel or aluminium?
+7. What is the difference between access floor panels manufactured in steel or aluminium?

 - The use of a panel bottom tray made of steel considerably increases its heavy-load capacity.
 Steel is an elastic, hard breaking resistance material that may deform but does not break.
 By using aluminum foil at the panel bottom sheet you can easily get a broken panel decreasing its load resistance capacity.

-- Steel obtains much better fire classification than steel according to UNE-EN 13501.
+- Steel obtains much better fire classification than aluminum according to UNE-EN 13501.

-- Steel protects the panel from external aggressions such as humidity, bad use or dirt.
-Aluminium can easily break leaving the system vulnerable to external aggressions.
+- Steel protects the panel from external aggressions such as humidity, bad use, or dirt.
+Aluminum can easily break leaving the system vulnerable to external aggressions.

-8. When do POLYGROUP / GAMAFLOR raised floor systems need stringers?
+8. When does a raised floor system require stringers?

-Stringers are made of steel and join the pedestals horizontally, creating a reticule to fully support the access floor panels.
+Access Floor Stringers are made of steel and join the pedestals horizontally, creating a reticule to fully support the access floor panels.
 We advise the use of stringers in the following cases: